Daniel-KM/Omeka-plugin-OaiPmhStaticRepository/README.md

 Note: In Omeka, all metadata are flat by default, so the hierarchical structure of a complex XML file should be interpreted.

-* `archive_folder_formats`
+* `oai_pmh_static_repository_formats`

 This filter specifies a class that defines a format that will be used as a metadata format in the static repository.
-It is not needed as long as all data are mapped into the Omeka format with the filter `archive_folder_mappings` so that the import can be done with default formats, in particular the `Documents` one.
+It is not needed as long as all data are mapped into the Omeka format with the filter `oai_pmh_static_repository_mappings` so that the import can be done with default formats, in particular the `Documents` one.
 On the contrary, of course, It's required if the import is done with this format, in particular when the xml is raw copied.

 * `oai_pmh_harvester_maps`